pkdone/MongoSecurityPlaypen/README.md

     > db.getSiblingDB("admin").runCommand({connectionStatus:1})

+Also, once authenticated in the Shell, some of the system collections can also be queried to see further information about the admin and sample users/roles, including what the client IP address whitelist is, which each of them has been constrained by, for restricting user access to the replica set:

+    // If authentication based on LDAP Direct with dynamic role membership authorization using groups in the LDAP directory:
+    > db.getSiblingDB("admin").system.roles.find().pretty()
+    // For all other types of authentication:
+    > db.getSiblingDB("admin").system.users.find().pretty()

 The MongoDB database/collection that is populated with sample data is: 'maindata.people'.
 To see the contents of the sample database collection, start the Mongo Shell (see section 2.3) and run:

     > use maindata